Floquet-engineered diode performance in a Majorana-quantum dot Josephson junction: Summary and conclusion

-To conclude, though attempts have been made to establish a diode effect either induced by different magnetic and spin-orbit coupling effects or by a Floquet drive (to the intermediate weak link, i.e., to the QD), our Floquet-driven KC-based JJ not only assists in engineering a nonreciprocal supercurrent associated with topological Majorana modes, but also rules out the need for any externally applied magnetic or spin-orbit coupling components.
-Therefore, our study underscores an alternative proposition of a QD-based JD, replacing the conventional usage of such external factors via driven KCs, which will aid in realizing Majorana-mediated quantum transport in SC devices and quantum computation.
+To conclude, though attempts have been made to establish a diode effect either induced by different magnetic and spin-orbit coupling effects or by a Floquet drive (to the intermediate weak link), our model not only assists in engineering a nonreciprocal supercurrent associated with topological Majorana modes, but also presents an alternative to such external agencies.
+Therefore, our study underscores a distinct proposition of a QD-based Floquet Josephson diode, replacing the conventional usage of such external effects via driven KCs, which will aid in realizing Majorana-mediated quantum transport in SC devices and quantum computation.